PedanticHacker/ReChess/README.md

-# ReChess

 ## What's this?

-ReChess is an app for playing chess against a UCI chess engine.
+This is ReChess, an app for playing chess against a UCI engine.

 ## In what programming language is ReChess written?